 The Postmaterial Party

-The productive dimension of the structural relationships envisioned distinguishes this party's DNA from all past and present brands.
-For example, unlike the Marxist cadre parties, that placed control of the means of production squarely into the hands of a working class, my paradigm relies on equality in the merits of production as its productive spire.
+The productive dimension of this structural revolution distinguishes this party's DNA from all past and present party labels.
+For example, unlike the Marxist cadre parties of Europe and Latin America, which place control of the means of production squarely into the hands of a working class constituency, my paradigm for output relies on equality in the merits of production as its productive spire.
 Universal employment and occupational rotation across careers are but two of its constructive imperatives.

 An important attribute of this merit-focused productive model is my party's self-perceived sense of its relevance.
 For example, in contradistinction to the ephemeral cadre parties, like the Congress Party of India, the Communist Party of China, and the various statist parties of the disintegrated Soviet Union -- each of which makes party perpetuity the costly expense of its perceived level of self-importance -- the Postmaterial Party for Worldwide Equality comes to power with a plan for its own ultimate irrelevance.
 For in the nature of the development of structural equality, there emerges a sense of peoplehood that rejects all institutional dependencies.
 As an institution myself, my party is one alongside and with me.
 We are one -- a solitary ship upon the long swerving course from popular pertinence to worldwide irrelevance.